lowlowd/NEWCOMER-OFFER/src/data/post/koho-vs-canadian-banks-2025.md

 ### Cashback on Everyday Spending

 Earn cashback on essentials like groceries and transit, with boosted partner offers and higher tiers available on premium plans.
+Unlike big banks, KOHO offers a generous sign up bonus for new users.

 ### Built‑In Budgeting and Insights